Wilkinsburg, Pennsylvania: History

-Wilkinsburg is located in an area of the Appalachian Plateau where various land and water transportation routes join, an area which historically Native Americans inhabited, for thousands of years.
+Wilkinsburg is located in an area of the Appalachian Plateau where various land and water transportation routes join, an area which Native Americans have inhabited for thousands of years.
 Geologically, Wilkinsburg centers on a valley going through the hills located east of the three rivers confluence: namely, the Allegheny River, the Monongahela River, and the Ohio River.
 The Wilkinsburg valley eased passage by land through the barrier of the Appalachian Mountains, for example travel to and from Philadelphia and other Atlantic coast areas, including travel through the Cumberland Gap.
 The nearby meeting of the three rivers facilitated passage by water and by land alongside the rivers, which eventually joining the south-flowing Mississippi River, meeting the Gulf of Mexico, and so linking with oceanic trade.
 This made Wilkinsburg a nexus for divergent routes, where travel from the east and from travel from the south intersected, together with other transportation routes to the north and west.
 A vital section of the major land road or pathway passage to the east is now Penn Avenue, still a main street of Wilkinsburg.

 In the early 1700s, European traders arrived, and by mid-century had some established colonial sites, including Fort Duquesne, established by France.
 Subsequently, the general area became a major battleground during the French and Indian Wars, during which George Washington (who passed through what is now Wilkinsburg in 1753, on a diplomatic mission to French territory), Edward Braddock, and John Forbes gained a place in history, each built roads and otherwise enhanced the land transportation routes.
 The French and Indian War (1754–1763) was fought between France, England, and various Native groups for territorial control.
 France lost control of the area in 1758.
 British forces built Fort Pitt between 1759 and 1761, near the three river junction.
 France subsequently relinquished claims on the area.
 In 1776, the British colonies declared independence, and the Treaty of Paris (1783) confirmed the area west of the Appalachians as part of the newly formed United States.
 In 1780, Pennsylvania and Virginia agreed to extend the Mason–Dixon line westward, and the region became part of Pennsylvania, settling a dispute of which state Wilkinsburg would end up being a part of.
 The Treaty of Fort Stanwix (1784) resulted in the Iroquois Nations also relinquishing their claims to the area, but this was not necessarily the case for other Native American polities.

 In the 1800s, trade was increasingly augmented by major mining and manufacturing operations.
 The general area's population continued to proliferate from the late 1800s and the early 1900s, with numerous immigrants from various parts of Europe and African Americans of the Great Migration migrating from the Southern United States.
 For Wilkinsburg, this process sometimes proceeded slowly and sometimes more rapidly.